Top 7 Signs You Need a New Coffee Maker

 In a survey conducted by the National Coffee Association, 64 percent of Americans over 18 said that they had a cup the day before.
 Options like at-home brewing and gourmet coffee play a big part in the coffee craze.

 Many people brew their coffee at home or at work, counting on the boost of caffeine to help them through the day.
 But coffee makers don’t last forever.

-If you notice your machine showing one of the signs below, it may be time to buy a new coffee maker.
+We comes up with a check list to suggest when you should change your old coffee maker and If you notice your machine showing one of the signs below, it may be time to buy a new coffee maker.

 1. It Stops Working the Same Way

 Coffee machines break for many reasons.
 If you notice that your coffee maker isn’t working the same way it used to it may be time to replace it.

 One of the common signs something is wrong is that water isn’t flowing into the pot the right way.
 This can happen due to a blockage or clog in the tube.

 Another reason your machine may stop working is a broken thermostat or timer.
 You may need to replace one or both of these elements if you find they don’t work anymore.
 You might want to fix it yourself but sometimes it’s better to buy a new model.

 This is a common but annoying problem that affects many older machines.
 A clogged pump valve means that water can’t flow through the fill tube and leaks out.
 Your pump may be sealed, which means you’d have to spend the money on a new pump.

 A good way to prevent a clog in your pump valve is to clean it with white vinegar and water.
 This can clear out any coffee grounds or mineral deposits.
 If you’re not handy and the cleaning didn’t work, its time to cut your losses and buy another coffee machine.